 Avoiding eating honey, products that contain honey, and buying sustainable organic produce wherever possible helps protect our precious hives from collapse.

 Bees are vital to our ecosystem as approximately one-third of the food we eat is dependent upon bee pollination.
-Image: Sumiko Scott via Getty
+Photo © Sumiko Scott via Getty

-What to watch out for when reading ingredients labels
+How to spot hidden honey when reading ingredients labels

 Honey is often snuck into all sorts of seemingly vegan products.
 When used in food, honey rarely shows up as an emboldened allergen, so take caution when reading food labels.

 Common foodstuffs that list honey as an ingredient include granola and cereals, granola bars, yoghurts, and sugar-free items.
 You’ll also find it in some brown breads, flavoured herbal teas, throat sweets and over-the-counter cold medicines.

 Make sure you also look out for baked goods, chewing gum, sugar-free drinks and salad dressings.
 As for beauty products, also look out for these bee by-products: